-These exchanges meetings, so called the Meta Meetings of Soy Initiatives, bring together the key representatives of the most relevant global and regional soy initiatives who are highly motivated to go one step further and to contribute even more than they already do today.
+These exchanges meetings, the so-called Meta Meetings of Soy Initiatives, have brought together key representatives of the most relevant global and regional soy initiatives who are highly motivated to go one step further and to contribute even more to the CSI vision than they already do today.
 In these meetings, the initiatives bring their expertise to the table to join forces and to reinforce each other.

 The objective of these meetings is to create more synergy & more consistency between different approaches & strategies, to explore how the initiatives can be more complementary and mutually reinforcing and finally to identify the fields of intensive collaboration, by a process of collective thinking.

-These meetings bring together the 15 most relevant initiatives with regional or global reach.
+These meetings have brought together the 15 most relevant initiatives with regional or global reach.
 The names of the participating initiatives and the coordinators can be downloaded here.
 Disclaimer: this is the list when we started, it also has known changes over time.

 To start with, the participants were asked to prepare a one pager with general information & specific information regarding their contributions and encountered hurdles regarding deforestation free sustainable soy.
 This survey can be downloaded here.

 Collectively, we identified 5 interrelated core actions for making scale and creating impact that could benefit from our collaboration in CSI:

 1. Promote ambitious, compatible sustainability targets by users to create scale for conversion free sustainable soy